 I went under the knife four days later and woke up eight hours after that.
-When I first woke from my surgery, Dr. Makley that I had multiple myeloma.
+When I first woke from my surgery, Dr. Makley told me that I had multiple myeloma (MM).
 I was told that myeloma was an incurable but very treatable (?) blood cancer.
-Dispite the pathology report clearly stating a diagnosis of multiple myeloma, I was told that I had a single plasmacytoma that had a slight chance of not developing into full-blown multiple myeloma.
-My oncologist, Dr. Berger, told me that I had “pre” multiple, non-secretory myeloma, not frank multiple myeloma.
+Despite Dr. Makley’s pathology report stating a diagnosis of MM, a few days later I was told that I had a single plasmacytoma.
+My oncologist, Dr. Nathan Berger, told me that I had “pre- MM,” non-secretory myeloma, not frank multiple myeloma.

-In January of 1995, 10 months after my diagnosis of a pre-myeloma, I felt pain and tingling extending from my lower back.
+In January of 1995, 10 months after my diagnosis of a pre-myeloma, I felt pain and tingling extending from my lower back down my left leg.
 The pathology report was difficult to understand so I will transcribe exactly what was written.

 “Evidence of equivocal staining for epsilon heavy chains, suggests the unlikely possibility of IgE type plasma cell dyscrasia.
 Serum IgE quantitation will be helpful in excluding this possibility if it is clinically warranted.”

-Dr. Berger told me that I should begin induction chemotherapy of (V.A.D.-vincristine, adriamycin, dexamethasone) followed by consolidation (high dose cytoxan) and an autologous stem cell transplant, all in 1995.
+My pre-myeloma had developed into frank multiple myeloma.
+Dr. Berger told me that I should begin induction chemotherapy of (V.A.D.-vincristine, adriamycin, dexamethasone) followed by high dose cytoxan and an autologous stem cell transplant, all in 1995.

-I was young (36) and in otherwise good health and I had a difficult time thinking that I was end-stage.
+I was young (36) and in otherwise good health.
+I had a difficult time thinking that I was end-stage.
 Perhaps I was in denial…and a little angry.
 Okay, I was a lot angry.

 In November of 1997 I traveled to the BRI where I began antineoplaston therapy (ANP), a non-FDA approved therapy.